ayok60/trivia_api/README.md

 #### Backend Dependencies

-- Python 3.7
+- **Python 3.7**
-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-Follow instructions to install the latest version of python for your platform in the python docs.
+    Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).

+- **Virtual Enviornment**

+    We recommend working within a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separate and organaized.
+Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+- **PIP Dependencies**

+  Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:

+    ```bash
+    pip install -r requirements.txt
+    ```

 There are `TODO` comments throughout project.
 Start by reading the READMEs in: